nchenari/ar-tic-tac-toe/README.md

 Additionally, another iOS/Safari quirk we encountered was that the game had to be explicitly opened in Safari, as opposed to jumping into Safari through a third party application such as Slack.

-For everyone on Android, Windows Phone, etc., AR gameplay should occur without difficulty, but do not hesitate to reach out if you run into any difficulties..
+For everyone on Android, Windows Phone, etc., AR gameplay should occur without difficulty, but do not hesitate to reach out if you run into any problems..

 ## Tech